Introduction

 A typical transformation might look like this:

-- Before: Bare backyard with sparse grass, minimal shade, and no defined gathering spaces.
+- Before: Bare yard, no seating plan, no lighting, and no defined gathering area.

 Final Thoughts